-Diab's sustainability work is continuously reviewed by customers, also during 2020.
+Diab's sustainability work is continuously reviewed by customers, also during 2021.
 The overall results are good and Diab's sustainable development aims are valued by customers.
-In 2019 we finalized the first Life Cycle Assessments (LCA) of our main grades, which meant that we could start providing thorough Environmental Product Declarations (EPD) to our customers, who want to have a clear picture of the environmental footprint connected to the usage of our products.
-There has been a high demand for these EPD:s during the year and a lot of positive response.
-In addition our main strategic customers have request us to report the CO2 footprint of the products they buy from us and the we have committed us with a long term reduction target during in line with their expectations.
+In 2019 we finalized the first Life Cycle Assessments (LCA) of our main grades, which meant that we could start providing thorough Environmental Product Declarations (EPDs) to our customers, who want to have a clear picture of the environmental footprint connected to the usage of our products.
+There has been a high demand for these EPDs during the year and a lot of positive response.
+In addition our main strategic customers have requested that we report the CO2 footprint of the products they buy from us, and the we have committed to a long-term reduction target in line with their expectations.